khaendler/ProeFI/README.md

-# Pruning Hoeffding Trees by the Importance of Features (ProeFI)
+# Pruning Hoeffding Trees by the Importance of Features

 This repository contains the official code for our workshop paper.
 It contains Pruning Hoeffding Trees by the Importance of Features (ProeFI), a novel approach that, in a transparent manner, prunes HT to mitigate unbounded growth and enhance adaptability to evolving data.
 ProeFI employs incremental permutation feature importance and a self-adaptive threshold to dynamically refine